eugenemedvediev/scala-workshop/workshop3/agenda.md

 - **Scala Documentation:** [Scala Basics](https://docs.scala-lang.org/tour/basics.html)
 - **Scala REPL:** Use the Scala REPL for interactive exploration of syntax and immediate feedback.
 - **Scala Exercises:** [Scala Exercises](https://www.scala-exercises.org/) for hands-on practice.

-By providing these expanded details, students will gain a comprehensive understanding of Scala's variables, type inference, basic data types, and operators, along with practical experience through hands-on activities.
-They will also learn how to run Scala scripts using `scala-cli`, ensuring they are well-prepared for real-world Scala programming.

----

-After copying and pasting this content into your word processor and following the steps to format and export as a PDF, you will have a neatly packaged document ready for your workshop.
-If you need any further assistance with the content or formatting, feel free to ask!